adrienpoly/stimulus-flatpickr/readme.md

 In your controller you can access the Flapickr [elements](https://flatpickr.js.org/instance-methods-properties-elements/#elements) using some Stimulus like targets.

-`this.inputTarget` : The text input element associated with flatpickr.

 `this.calendarContainerTarget` : Self-explanatory.
 This is the div.flatpickr-calendar element.

-`this.prevMonthNavTarget` : The “left arrow” element responsible for decrementing the current month.

-`this.nextMonthNavTarget` : The “right arrow” element responsible for incrementing the current month.

-`this.currentMonthElementTarget`: The span holding the current month’s name.

 `this.currentYearElementTarget`: The input holding the current year.

 `this.daysTarget` : The container for all the day elements.

-#### Properties

-Coming ....
+`this.daysContainerTarget` : The container for all the day elements.

+`this.inputTarget` : The text input element associated with flatpickr.

+`this.nextMonthNavTarget` : The “right arrow” element responsible for incrementing the current month.

+`this.monthNavTarget` : The container with the month navigation.

+`this.prevMonthNavTarget` : The “left arrow” element responsible for decrementing the current month.

+`this.selectedDateElem`: the selected date element.

+`todayDateElem`: today element.

+`weekdayContainer`: the container we all the days of the week.

 ## Overriding connect & disconnect